Building oscillatory chemical reaction networks by adding reversible reactions: Introduction and statement of the main result

-Theorem~\ref{mainthm} states, roughly, that we can build a new oscillatory netork by adding into an existing oscillatory network new reversible reactions involving both old and new species.
-There is a caveat: the new species must figure nondegenerately in the new reactions.
+Theorem~\ref{mainthm} of this paper is much more general than this motivating discussion suggests, but is guided by the desire to find under what circumstances similar arguments work.
+The Theorem states that we can build a new oscillatory netork by adding into an existing oscillatory network new reversible reactions, but with a caveat: some new species must figure nondegenerately in the new reactions.
 This condition is made precise later, but can easily be illustrated in the special case of a single added reaction, when it becomes: ``{\em there must be a net change in at least one new species in the added reaction}''.
-Example~\ref{exbasic} provides a simple illustration of the result in the special case of one added reaction.
+Example~\ref{exbasic} provides a simple illustration of the result in this special case.
 Meanings of the terms, and assumptions about reaction kinetics, will follow later.